input-output-hk/cardano-sl/docs/delegation_design_spec.md

 monitoring system performance and being able to temporarily delay or even revert decentralization in case of an emergency.

+Another consideration is the amount of stake that is necessary to mount a 51% attack on the system.
+Since participating in the PoS protocol requires an action on behalf of the stakeholders -- registering their stake key and delegating -- it is not unreasonable to expect that it will take some time until a significant fraction of the overall stake becomes active and starts contributing to the protocol.
+An attacker might use this window of opportunity to attack the system.
+A gradual handover of the protocol from the initial core nodes to the actual stakeholders will protect the integrity of the blockchain.

 ### Proposal

 We propose to introduce a new parameter $d\in[0,1]$,